thu-coai/cotk/docs/source/notes/quickstart.md

 ### Predefined Models

-We have provided some baselines for the classical tasks, see ``MODEL ZOO`` in docs for details.
+We have provided some baselines for the classical tasks, see :ref:`Model Zoo <model_zoo>` in docs for details.

 You can also use ``cotk download thu-coai/MODEL_NAME/master`` to get the codes.